Investing in infrastructure

 Why choose Russell Investments for infrastructure investing?

-We manage over $3 billion in global listed infrastructure investments for clients around the world¹.
+We manage global listed infrastructure investments for clients around the world.
 We have considerable experience researching and investing across the real assets spectrum.
 We offer:

 - Capital markets expertise,